ClausGra/virtual-machines-powershell-auto-expired/README.md

   Set-AzureVirtualMachineExpiredDate -VMName "vmname" -LabName "labname" -ExpiredUTCDate "2016-10-10"
   ```

-  Notes: the date is in UTC format
+  Note: the date is in UTC format

 - Then run the script in PowerShell console
 - After the script finishes its job, you can see the result it's have Azure Virtual Machine infomation.